The Banking Regulation Review: International Initiatives

 viii Revised standardised approach (January 2023)

 In December 2014, the Basel Committee published a consultation document on revisions to the standardised approach to credit risk.
-In December 2015, the Committee published a second consultation document, with the aim of addressing the issues raised by respondents with respect to the initial proposal.
-The new standardised approach was published in December 2017 and is due to be implemented by 1 January 2023.
+The new standardised approach was published in December 2017 and is now due to be implemented by 1 January 2023.
 Securitisation exposures are addressed in the Basel securitisation standard.
 The key aspects of the proposals are.

-- Exposures to sovereigns and public sector entities are unchanged from Basel II (which, given the 2010–2011 eurozone crisis, and the probable increase in government indebtedness due to national responses to covid-19, may not be justifiable).
+- Exposures to sovereigns and public sector entities are unchanged from Basel II (which, given the 2010–2011 eurozone crisis, and the increases in government indebtedness due to national responses to covid-19, may not be justifiable).

 - Exposures to corporates (including insurers) differentiate between general corporate exposures and specialised lending exposures.
 The former will be risk-weighted between 20 per cent and 150 per cent; unrated corporates will be risk-weighted at 100 per cent.
-Jurisdictions that do not allow the use of external ratings may allow a 65 per cent risk weight for exposures to investment grade borrowers (as defined in the standard).
+Jurisdictions that do not allow the use of external ratings may allow a 65 per cent risk weight for exposures to investment-grade borrowers (as defined in the standard).
 Unrated small and medium-sized enterprise exposures will generally receive a risk weight of 85 per cent.
 Specialised lending is now divided into three categories: project finance, object finance and commodities finance.
-Issue-specific (not issuer-specific) ratings may be used where available and permitted.
-Otherwise, object and commodities finance will be risk-weighted at 100 per cent and project finance at 130 per cent during the pre-operational phase, and at 80 per cent or 100 per cent during the operational phase.
+Issue-specific (not issuer-specific) ratings may be used where available and permitted by national regulators.
+Otherwise, object and commodities finance will be risk-weighted at 100 per cent and project finance at 130 per cent during the pre-operational phase, and at 80 per cent or 100 per cent, respectively, during the operational phase.

 - A new risk class is introduced for subordinated debt, equity and other capital instruments not deducted from regulatory capital or risk weighted at 250 per cent under Basel III (i.e., threshold deductions).
 Speculative unlisted equity exposures will be risk weighted at 400 per cent and all other equity holdings at 250 per cent.